ShabuShabu/Abseil/README.md

 - Extract tests from original package
 - Publish to Packagist
-- Add a middleware to check for [valid headers](https://jsonapi.org/format/#content-negotiation-servers)
+- Add readme section about policies
 - Enjoy rock star status and live the good life

 ## Installation